Updated November 20th 2023

 Prevent mold and moisture with a dehumidifier

-The difference is that during winter, it’s less likely you’ll have as much airflow (well, hopefully you won’t!) so you will need a different way to remove the moisture.
+The difference is that during winter, it’s less likely you’ll have as much airflow (well, hopefully you won’t!)
+So you’ll need a way to remove the moisture.
+Make sure to monitor under your mattress for signs of mold – MANY winter RVers see it build up there.

-Recommendation: Pro Breeze Electric Mini Dehumidifier, 1200 Cubic Feet (150 sq ft)
+Recommendation: Pro Breeze Electric Mini Dehumidifier (150 sq ft)

 - Optimal for 150 sq ft and collects around 9 ounces of water a day